 The individuals below need our help.
 Click on their images to read more about their stories and how you can support them.
-Don’t forget, to donate, click the button above!
+Don’t forget, to donate, click the button at the top of the page!
 All of your donations go straight to the beneficiaries.
-Thank you x
+Thank you!

 Rawa and Taeeba are two sisters from Salahaddin living in Erbil.
 Both were diagnosed with renal failure and have undergone renal transplants in the last couple of years.
 They now need chronic medication to protect and maintain their kidney function.read more